Background pattern

 • Hereditary and acquired angioedema

-• any of the disorders mentioned in the section “Do Not Take Bijuva”
+• any of the disorders mentioned in the "Do not take Bijuva" section

-• swelling and pain in the legs;
+• painful swelling and redness of the legs;

 • sudden chest pain;